m-v-kalashnikov/setup-files/README.md

 # setup-files
-FIles and configs for fast Ubuntu setup
+FIles and configs for fast Ubuntu/Termux setup